titaniumnetwork-dev/Proxy-Dispenser/README.md

 3. Go to the Bot tab.

 4. Choose a username, profile picture and banner.
+Toggle on Message Content Intent.

 5. It is recommended to not make your bot public so others can add it to their servers.
 To do this first go to the Installation tab, set the installation link to none, then go to the Bot tab and uncheck Public Bot.